GyroSuperintelligence/BabyLM/guides/Genetics.md

 This symmetric XOR operation ensures that the distinction between the internal physical reality and the external communicative representation is lawfully maintained.

-**Critical LEB128 Alignment**: A critical consequence of this XOR transformation is the lawful inversion of the LEB128 continuation bit.
-An internal intron with bit 7 set to 1 (signaling physical continuation) is transcribed into an external byte with bit 7 set to 0.
-This inversion is the key mechanism that aligns the internal physics of differentiation and closure with the external protocol of sequential encoding, making GyroSI natively compatible with variable-length integer encoding.
+**Critical Bit Alignment**: A critical consequence of this XOR transformation is the lawful inversion of bit 7.
+An internal intron with bit 7 set to 1 becomes an external byte with bit 7 set to 0.
+This inversion aligns the internal physics of differentiation and closure with external byte representation.

 **BU Egress: Absorption and Learning**